Last updated : 6th April 2003

 What in the world does Cowley mean by "Make sure your own house is in order, 4.5"?

 (The phrase generally means "mind your own business" but here perhaps what Cowley means is that, like Bodie, Doyle may have a past he would rather not reveal.
-Or perhaps it's a reference to Doyle having spirited away the evidence from the police station and Cowley is warning Doyle to make sure it stays securely hidden away. -Dave)
+Or perhaps it's a reference to Doyle having spirited away the evidence from the police station and Cowley is warning Doyle to make sure it stays securely hidden. -Dave)

 And, of course, it is a story about betrayal - in order to achieve a particular aim, Willis (MI6?) plans to sacrifice Bodie even though he's quite aware of Bodie's innocence and his position at CI5.